FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 # Agenda

 1. What is programming?
-2. Being a programmer?
+2. Using pseudocode
+3. Thinking like a programmer
-3. Basic programming concepts with Scratch
+4. Basic programming concepts with Scratch

 ---
 template: inverse